We are currently closed for submissions.

-Please scroll down the page for the complete guidelines and submission instructions.
+Please scroll down the page for the complete guidelines for future submissions.

 We invite emerging and established writers to send us their previously unpublished stories, poems, flash fiction, and mixed genre work.
 We prefer very short pieces as we seek to pack quality and variety into 40 to 60 pages.
 We’re looking for concise writing with a strong, human voice.

-We have a strong local and regional audience as well as a growing national and global readership.
+We have an engaged local and regional audience, and thanks to our internet presence, a growing national and global readership as well.
 We like featuring writers from Northeast Pennsylvania along with poets and storytellers from all over the country, and around the globe.
-We particularly enjoy showcasing new and emerging writers right alongside those with experience and previous publication.
+We particularly enjoy showcasing talented new and emerging writers right alongside those with experience and previous publication.

 Read our mission statement on the About page.
 Read the current issue, and maybe glance at a past issue or two, not just to get a feel for what we like, but also for what we might be missing.
 Don’t be afraid to try something new with us.
 We certainly don’t want to keep publishing the same things over and over.